 Parking signs should be checked every time you park your car, even if you are familiar with the area.
 Restrictions and/or the days and times when restrictions apply are occasionally amended to meet the changing needs of the community.
 Some streets can have several different restrictions operating at once eg: Semaphore Road has 1 hour timed areas, 2 hour timed areas, loading zones, no stopping zones, 15 minute zones etc., operating at different times of the day and night.
 Licensed drivers are expected to be aware of the Australian Road Rules and adhere to them at all times.

-Visit Council's Online Services website to pay expiation online or call Customer Services on ph (08) 8405 6600 to pay via credit card.
+Pay under the Online Services section on Council's website or call Customer Relations on (08) 8405 6600 to pay by credit/debit card.

 Payments can also be made in person at the following locations: